 I appreciated the more straightforward dungeon design in Soul Hackers 2.
 While some might find them too streamlined or bordering on generic, they contribute positively to the game’s pacing.
 This is a welcome change from the poorly designed dungeons seen in previous Shin Megami Tensei titles, such as the final dungeon in Shin Megami Tensei IV: Apocalypse, which often disrupt pacing and overstay their welcome.

 I also appreciate that Atlus decided to keep the COMP system from the original.
-The characters have their COMP weapons and demons, working in tandem, giving them more synergy.
+Characters have their COMP weapons and demons working in tandem, giving them more synergy.
 You can also visit a COMPsmith shop to upgrade your character’s rank in elements, passives, and other upgrades, known as Mystiques.
 This provides a sizable level of experimentation that is encouraged to complement your playstyle.

 Hangouts with characters flesh them out beyond the main plot and include personalized dungeons called Soul Matrix, which have bond point requirements to access new floors.
 These grant new passives or active skills and offer significant character development and backstory revelations.
 However, the final Soul Matrix can only be completed in a New Game+ run, as you do not earn enough points to max anyone out in your first playthrough.
 Points are doubled in NG+, and the game has three possible endings influenced by your choices.